thekopiman/REUNET/README.md

 - reunet_demo.ipynb
 - REUNET.py

-Keep in mind that `models` and `REUNETData` are not in this Github directory.
+Keep in mind that `Models` and `REUNETData` are not in this Github directory.

 # Demo